agh-space-systems-rover/kalman_robot/kalman_gs/README.md

 ![](./docs/panel-header.png)

-The working area is what the panel is all about - it can display a map, a chart, a table, etc.
+The working area is what the panel is all about - it can display a map, a chart, controls, or any other kind of user interface.

-Some panels extend this header with additional controls.
+Some panels extend the header with additional controls.
 Namely, the map uses this real estate to display a search bar and buttons to control the location marker.

 ![](./docs/map-header.png)